supercharts-dev/supercharts-bullet_train/README.md

 ## Usage

-Let's you already have a ClickThrough model, storing click-throughs from campaigns.
+Let's say you already have a ClickThrough model, storing click-throughs from campaigns.
 For now we'll just say it click_throughs have a `team_id` (in Bullet Train apps, your account is associated with a team).

-You'd like a chart to appear in your Dashboard, showing how many click-throughs per day (so we'll group by), associated with your Team.
+You'd like a chart to appear in your Dashboard, showing how many click-throughs per day (so we'll group by day), associated with your Team.

 ```bash
 bin/super-scaffold supercharts:chart ClickThrough Team
 ```

+This will generated some new files and modify some files like inserting a `turbo_frame` in your `team#show` file, modifying your `roles.yml` file, etc. Look over the changes and commit when satisfied.

 ### Generate some test data

 We'll use a FactoryBot `trait` to randomize the `created_at` property for the test data we'll create.
+This is the change I suggest you make to your `factories/click_throughs.rb` file:

 ```ruby
 # test/factories/click_throughs.rb